 Inverted Volumizing Blonde Bob

 Rock a volumizing inverted bob where it hits rights at the clavicles.
-This medium-length inverted cut is an optimal option for ladies who want versatile hair.
+A medium-length inverted cut is an optimal option for ladies who want versatile hair.
 Add layers as they would look great with texture and create movement.
 To replicate the voluminous style, blowdry the hair upside down.

 Inverted Cut Flattering for Fine Hair

 Here’s a classic bob, flattering for fine hair!
-This straight inverted bob features a shorter back with a longer front.
+A straight inverted bob features a shorter back with a longer front.
 Such a cut has a sharp, curvy edge that works on fine, straight hair textures.

 Angled Shoulder-Length Bob for Fine, Straight Hair